-Cannabis which is also called marijuana, is a flowering plant with many different varieties, sharing many chemical characteristics.
+Cannabis is a flowering plant with many different varieties, sharing many chemical characteristics.
 The varieties have different effects that provide targeted benefits for a wide range of medical conditions.
 Humans have been using cannabis for thousands of years because the herb controls or alleviates a wide variety of medical symptoms.

 Cannabidiol or CBD is a non-intoxicating compound of the cannabis and hemp plant with enormous therapeutic potential.
 CBD rich products may treat a wide range of medical conditions such as anxiety, arthritis, chronic pain, cancer, crohn’s and colitis, depression, epilepsy, PTSD, nausea, insomnia, MS, Parkinson’s, and more.
 CBD can be inhaled in dry cannabis flower form, or can be purchased ingestible or inhalable oils.
 CBD is using cannabis or hemp plants for “Health not High”.

 What do you do at Canna Relief?